Congo Free State: Berlin Conference

 In November 1884, Otto von Bismarck convened a 14-nation conference to submit the Congo question to international control and to finalize the colonial partitioning of the African continent.
 Most major powers (including Austria-Hungary, Belgium, France, Germany, Portugal, Italy, the United Kingdom, Russia, the Ottoman Empire, and the United States) attended the Berlin Conference, and drafted an international code governing the way that European countries should behave as they acquired African territory.
-The conference officially recognized the International Congo Association, and specified that it should have no connection with Belgium or any other country, but would be under the personal control of King Leopold, i.e., personal union.
+The conference officially recognized the International Congo Association, and specified that it should have no connection with Belgium (beyond a personal union), or any other country, but would be under the personal control of King Leopold.

 It drew specific boundaries and specified that all nations should have access to do business in the Congo with no tariffs.
 The slave trade would be suppressed.
 In 1885, Leopold emerged triumphant.
-France was given 666,000 km2 on the north bank (the modern Congo-Brazzaville and Central African Republic), Portugal 909,000 km2 to the south (modern Angola), and Leopold's personal organisation received the balance: 2,344,000 km2, with about 30 million people.
+France was given 666,000 km2 on the north bank (the modern Congo-Brazzaville and Central African Republic), Portugal 909,000 km2 to the south (modern Angola), and Leopold's personal organization received the balance: 2,344,000 km2, with about 30 million people.
 However, it still remained for these territories to be occupied under the conference's "Principle of Effective Occupation".